MetroidIsPrettyCool/towcable-main/README.md

 "&"                                 -  Means all cells, or means the loop is infinte.

 "!"                                 -  Starts and ends comments.

+"."                                 -  Ends a sequnce of infinite arguments.
+(Including IFEQS)

 whitespace                          -  Ignored entirely. e.x.
 RULE%6IF@k=%0IF+1=%j%6%1 is valid, but not recomended.